EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Little interest in Hungarian domestic politics
+Limited interest in Hungarian domestic politics for its own sake

 Discover how another country covers this same story.